 In the early days, TAPS events were held in various locations throughout Toledo, including Argonne Post of the American Legion in North Toledo, DC Ranch in Perrysburg, FOE Aerie 197 in West Toledo, and Conn-Weissenberger Post of the American Legion in West Toledo.
 Today TAPS dances are held at the PRCUA Misiuda Hall, located at 5255 North Detroit Avenue in Toledo.
 The TAPS Annual Polish Summer Picnic is held at Oak Shade Grove Pavilion in Oregon, Ohio.

-Today, the mission of TAPS is to “promote and support live polka music, to encourage participation in club social functions, and to actively recruit new members into the Society.”
-TAPS continues to further this mission by hosting dances several months throughout the year, scheduling bus trips to out-of-town events, and presenting the Polish Summer Picnic.
+Toledo Area Polka Society was formed as a non-profit organization and is operated, in part, for charitable purposes within the meaning of Section 501c3 of the IRS.
+Today, the mission of TAPS is to promote and support live polka music, to encourage participation in club social functions, and to actively recruit new members into the society.
+TAPS continues to further this mission by hosting dances several months throughout the year, scheduling bus trips to out-of-town events, and presenting the Annual Polish Summer Picnic.
+The members of TAPS also belong to other organizations, both in Toledo as well as the surrounding areas, which have an interest in Polish music and Polish heritage.
+TAPS supports these organizations through donations, advertisement, participation, patronage and volunteerism.